Reduced projection method for photonic moir\'e lattices: Reduced projection method

+It is worthwhile to point out that due to the fact that operator $\varphi(\Delta)$ in Eq. \eqref{eq1} lacks ellipticity, the quasiperiodic Schr\"odinger operator has only continuous spectrum rather than discrete eigenvalues, as pointed out in \cite{simon1982almost}.
+Thus, when the resolution of the PM increases, the distribution of numerical eigenvalues gradually converges towards the density of states \cite{wang2022convergence}.
+Consequently, a numerical eigenvalue of the PM can be viewed as approximation of a specific point within the spectrum.

-Though the PM is a powerful and accurate numerical method for solving quasiperiodic Schr\"{o}dinger eigenvalue problems, it suffers from the ``curse of dimensionality''.
-As the dimension is raised, the degrees of freedom (DOF) required may become extremely large, making it computationally prohibitive and memory-intensive to solve the quasiperiodic eigenvalue problem.
-For three-dimensional quasiperiodic problems with projection matrix of size $3\times 6$, the DOF to deal with is $O(N^6)$.
-This poses significant challenges in solving high-dimensional problems.
+The PM is a powerful and accurate numerical method for solving quasiperiodic Schr\"{o}dinger eigenvalue problems, however, it suffers from the ``curse of dimensionality''.
+As the dimension is raised, the DOF required may become extremely large, making it computationally prohibitive and memory-intensive to solve the quasiperiodic eigenvalue problem.
+For instance, a three-dimensional quasiperiodic problems with projection matrix of size $3\times 6$, the DOF to deal with is $O(N^6)$, where $N$ is the number of Fourier grid points in one direction.
+This poses significant challenges in solving high-dimensional eigenvalue problems.